nkmitkov/Varna-Attractions---Project-for-SoftUni/README.md

 The HTML and CSS templates were adapted from https://www.free-css.com/free-css-templates/page281/traveler to better suit my vision for the application.
 The REST API, provided by SoftUni, allows me to illustrate my understanding of all CRUD operations via HTTP requests and responses.

+Use the link if you would like to check it out - https://varna-attractions.web.app .

 The project is divided into two parts: front-end (client side) and back-end (server side).
 Follow these instructions to run the project after downloading it:

     Front-End Setup: